-The Real-time Market Reserve clearing prices are set equal to the merit order price of the highest cost Reserve Resource necessary to meet the remaining requirement in the pricing run and may include Amortized Start-Up and/or Amortized No-Load costs for eligible Fast-Start Resources as part of the integer relaxation method.
+The Real-time Market Reserve clearing prices are set based upon the offer prices submitted by the selected resources, together with the summation of the applicable product shadow prices in the joint-optimization process from the pricing run. equal to the merit order price of the highest eost Reserve Resource necessary to meet the remaining requirement in the pricing run and may include Amortized Start-Up and/or Amortized No-Load costs for eligible Fast-Start Resources as part of the integer relaxation method.
 Resources cannot clear the Real-time Reserve and Regulation Markets for the same interval.
 The requirement for regulation is first met before reserves because regulation is a higher priority service.

-- For the purpose of determining the most economic set of resources with which to meet the Reserve Requirements, PJM will calculate a resource-specific merit order price for each resource using the following methodology: - Resource merit order price (\$/MWh) = Resource Synchronized Reserve Offer + estimated resource opportunity cost per MWh of capability + energy use per MWh of capability + condense startup cost - Note: Condense startup cost is not included in the determination of the clearing price.
+For the purpose of determining the most economic set of resources with which to meet the Reserve Requirements, PJM will calculate a resource-specific merit order price for each resource using the following methodology:

+Resource merit order price (\$/MWh) = Resource Synchronized Reserve Offer + estimated resource opportunity cost per MWh of capability + energy use per MWh of capability + condense startup cost

+Note: Condense startup cost is not included in the determination of the clearing price.
 The opportunity cost for Economic Load Response is zero.